-A good lead database or Customer Relationship Management (CRM) is a popular tearm these days, well known amongst marketers.
-But what about sales people do they see the CRM as a a marketing tool only?
+A good lead database or Customer Relationship Management (CRM) is a popular term these days and well-known amongst marketers.
+But what about salespeople?
+Do they see the CRM as a marketing tool only?

 Previously, salespeople had a system whereby they’d collect, categorise and manage leads.
 All of this would be done manually.
 In those days, you could argue there was nothing wrong with following this system.
 However, If you’re a salesperson and you’re still doing this now, I’d be worried.
 Deeply worried.

 Why?
 Because all of that takes time and distracts you from your main job — selling.
 Besides, in a world where every aspect of our work and personal life is becoming digital, why would you stick to an archaic manual system?
 If you’d like to find out a solution to this, I’d like to introduce you to a term that’s becoming very popular in the sales world - Customer Relationship Management.